 Installation

-Installing Gimlet on a local cluster
+Installing Gimlet

-- A https://github.com personal or organization account.
+- A Github.com personal or organization account or a Gitlab.com or self-hosted Gitlab account.

 - k3s / k3d